+Explorer.
 Unix geek.
-Devoted father.
+Devoted single father.
 Bad golfer.
 Frequent photographer.
 Bumper-sticker saying creator.
 Indie buff.
 Spam fighter.
 Old fashioned drinker.
 Cigarette smoker.
 Gay atheist.
 Pun inflictor.
 Intentionally inappropriate.
 Musical Lyricist.

-Invariably, when someone asks how I am doing, I respond
+When someone asks how I am doing, I invariably respond

 I am having way too much fun for my own good.

-By day, I am a usually mild-mannered network administrator, specializing in unix/linux administration (go gentoo!).
+By day, I am a usually mild-mannered Systems Engineer, specializing in unix/linux administration.
 My two biggest work-related claims to fame are that I introduced Michael Dell to the web in 1993 (“click on the blue stuff” was the core of my training), then I helped write security policies for IBM.
 It also amuses people who know me to retell the story of when I called the then-president of Earthlink “stupid” (for not having any backup data centers).
 I have participated in turnaround-consulting (yes, I was one of “the Bobs“).
 I have attended both UT and Carnegie-Mellon, but never stayed at either long enough to get my degree.

-By night I am G’s Daddy.
-Pretty soon she will have her own blog, and you can follow her version of growing up there.
+By night, for many years, I primarily identified as G’s Daddy.
 I have apparently mellowed much since she was born in a minivan outside the Ob/Gyn’s office in late 2001.
-By Fridays I am a volunteer at computer lab or math at her school.
+By Fridays I was a volunteer at computer lab or math at her school.
 One year, I was “Coach J” for robotics club, a term that never fails to get a laugh!

-By the weekends I am a bad golfer This is an improvement.
-I used to be just s schmuck with some clubs in a cart on a course, using my 3-iron to trench for fiber-optic cable.
-Our favorite saying on the course is either
+By the weekends I was a bad golfer This was an improvement over being just a schmuck with some clubs in a cart on a course, using my 3-iron to trench for fiber-optic cable.
+Our favorite saying on the course was either

 What, you think I’m out here for the golf?